 Why are titanium flashlights more expensive?

-Titanium is more difficult to process and make, so the cost for producing titanium is by itself already more expensive.
-And because of this complexity the end product usually has a much higher price than its aluminum counterpart.
+Titanium is more difficult to process and make, so the cost of producing titanium is by itself already more expensive.
+And because of this complexity, the end product usually has a much higher price than its aluminum counterpart.